 - Guide to operating as an approved registered automotive workshop

 - Appendix 1—Registered automotive workshop declaration to be completed and provided when presenting the vehicle to an authorised vehicle verifier approval holder for verification

-- Appendix 4—Expectations for conditions applied to a registered automotive workshop approval
+- Vehicles to be modified by a registered automotive workshop (RAW)—Overview